robdrimmie/imtg/devlog/rmd/project.md

 - pretty sure traps are misbehaving now, result of item modifiers?
 - then try with 6 win condition items and 6 destination tiles?
   - no longer convinced this is a priority for launch
-- * spreadsheet-type view at /sheet to help understand the variables in play
+- ✅ spreadsheet-type view at /sheet to help understand the variables in play
+- ✅ cache attribute and other values affected by gear

 ### scope creep - this are future current targets
 - add more encounters